Rewards Credit Cards

 |Westpac Earth Credit Card|

-0% p.a. for 14 months on balance transfers.
+0% p.a. for 12 months on balance transfers.
 Bonus 5,000 Qantas points after first eligible purchase.
+Earn double points for the first 3 months on purchases.
 Get complimentary QFF membership.
 MasterCard PayPass.
-Apply by 31 March 2014.
+Apply by 22 June 2014.

 |Citibank Rewards Credit Card – Platinum|